-“HERE’S YOUR SIGN,” Bill Engvall
+“THERE’S YOUR SIGN,” Bill Engvall

 “My parrot is smarter than your Facebook developer,” mitchr

 It’s time to celebrate the holidays with family and friends not stare into electronic boxes with glass windows to the universe.
 We all put our devices down for the holidays, right?

 An ancient bird found on Denmark’s Isle of Mors has already been nicknamed the “Danish blue” in honor of the fictional “Norwegian blue” breed of parrot featured in a 1970s British comedy show.
 You can read more about that here

 It could be fans of rock stars or groups of volunteer firemen.
 Anyone who knows about parrots knows they are flock animals, very vocal and highly communicative in a complex social setting.

-So for 54 million years without the complex use of telephony and electronics, parrots of the world had their group discussions with many of the discussions being carried on with the same group for decades over vast distances.
+So for 99 million years without the complex use of telephony and electronics, parrots of the world had their group discussions with many of the discussions being carried on with the same group for decades over vast distances.

 The only thing that is different with the social media that we know like Twitter and Facebook is that social media is built by humankind which unfortunately brings out both the best and the worst of all of us.
 I’ve never met a bad parrot, only parrots that have been treated badly by humans.

 That’s the front side of social media, what the majority of you see.
 The backside of social media is where organizations such as ours “leverage our message” and “amplify our brand” There are many other things the snake oil elixir called Social Media claims to do.

 The 900 pound gorilla of social media is Facebook.
 And forgive me for taking you around the block as I’ve been known do on occasion but I hope that the backdrop I’m going to paint is interesting.

 The children running Facebook are proud to say they use more than 100,000 ranking factors to determine which post of the neighbor kids dance recital you get to see.
 How is that possible?

 Out of the 1500 potential stories 7 days a week you get 20 – 30 – 40 maybe 100 stories that slip into your newsfeed and the rest of the information bounces around their 187,000 servers because it cant just sit there and get buried.